Snowflake-Labs/terraform-provider-snowflake/docs/resources/function.md

 - `name` (String) Specifies the identifier for the function; does not have to be unique for the schema in which the function is created.
 Don't use the | character.
 - `return_type` (String) The return type of the function
 - `schema` (String) The schema in which to create the function.
 Don't use the | character.
-- `statement` (String) Specifies the javascript / java / sql code used to create the function.
+- `statement` (String) Specifies the javascript / java / sql / python code used to create the function.

 ### Optional

 - `arguments` (Block List) List of the arguments for the function (see [below for nested schema](#nestedblock--arguments))
 - `comment` (String) Specifies a comment for the function.
-- `handler` (String) the handler method for Java function.
+- `handler` (String) the handler method for Java and python function.
-- `imports` (List of String) jar files to import for Java function.
+- `imports` (List of String) jar files to import for Java function or for importing python files.
 - `language` (String) The language of the statement
 - `null_input_behavior` (String) Specifies the behavior of the function when called with null inputs.
+- `packages` (List of String) For java the value should be of the form package_name:version_number, where package_name is snowflake_domain:package and for python use it as packages = ('numpy','pandas','xgboost==1.5.0').
 - `return_behavior` (String) Specifies the behavior of the function when returning results
+- `runtime_version` (Number) runtime version for python.
-- `target_path` (String) the target path for compiled jar file for Java function.
+- `target_path` (String) the target path for compiled jar file for Java function or the python file for python function.

 ### Read-Only